anatoliifrolov/postgres-cxx-client/README.md

 Be careful working with unsigned integers since the SQL standard doesn't support them and neither do Postgres.
-Moreover it is considered to be a good practice in C++ to use signed numbers for arithmetic and unsigned ones for bitmasks.
+Moreover, it is considered to be a good practice in C++ to use signed numbers for arithmetic and unsigned ones for bitmasks.
 The design decision for table generation was to utilize unsigned integers to create auto-incremented fields, which are useful for producing unique identifiers.